 - learn new skills and test new abilities

 - take positive risks

 - foster a sense of belonging

 Young people are working out their own identities, and finding where they fit in the world.
-They’re likely to want more control over things like socialising, behaviour and appearance.
-As part of this process, they might test boundaries and question people they see as authority figures – especially you.
+Your child is likely to want more control over things like socialising, behaviour and appearance.
+As part of this process, your child might test boundaries and question people she sees as authority figures – especially you.

 Many people think that adolescence is always a difficult time, and that

-all teenagers experience bad moods and exhibit challenging behaviours.
+all teenagers have bad moods and behave in challenging ways.

 In fact, some studies show that only 5-15% of teenagers go through

 extreme emotional turmoil, become rebellious, or have major conflicts

 with their parents.
 Good family relationships help teenagers develop the